 Domain Time II Server is a Windows system service that can be configured to obtain time from various

-time sources (such as GPS clocks and Internet time servers) and match the system clock to it with extreme accuracy and precision.
+time sources (such as GPS clocks and Internet time servers) and match the system clock to them with extreme accuracy and precision.

 Server then provides the correct time reliably and securely to other systems on the network.